How Much Debt Do I Need to File Chapter 7 Bankruptcy?

 Which Debts Can’t Be Discharged in Chapter 7 Bankruptcy?

-Even if successful, Chapter 7 bankruptcy can’t erase all your debts.
-That’s because there are categories of debt that the courts have decided must get paid, regardless.
+Chapter 7 bankruptcy won’t erase all of your debts.
+There are categories of debt that the courts have decided must be paid, regardless.

-Debts that Chapter 7 can’t get rid of are called non-dischargeable debts.
+Debts that Chapter 7 won’t eliminate are “non-dischargeable debts.”
 They include:

 Alternatives to Chapter 7 Bankruptcy

-• The bankruptcy sticks to your credit report for up to 10 years.
+• It stays on your credit report for 10 years.

 • You could lose most of your personal property.